 as our school vision for the future.

-The next question's are if you were to wander around Wairakei Primary School what would POWER look like?
+The next question's were what would POWER look like?
 Where could you see POWER in action?
 Would our students be able to explain what POWER means to them?
 Could we see POWER anywhere?

 Classes have been ‘unpacking’ the Mission and Vision.
 The juniors have thought about and written about how they can show POWER in different settings, and the middle and senior students have taken the metaphor further and developed their own unique POWERships.
-These range from rocket ships, to container ships to a whare where students in Room 2 thought about the areas of POWER they needed to work on.
+These range from rocket ships, to container ships to a whare.

 Sitting alongside the new Mission is a school wide Matrix developed with staff at our Teacher Only Days.
 This is a living, breathing document that students and teachers use as part of the Behaviour For Learning Toolkit.
 Teachers brainstormed what each letter of POWER looked like inside the classroom, outside the classroom and at gatherings and developed lesson plans that sit alongside each one.
 It is just as important to teach our young people values and what POWER looks like in different settings.